marcusgia2505/classEx_doc/docs/Elements.rst

 	The minimum specifies the minimal value.
 If the participant enters a value below the minimum a warning is displayed and he or she cannot proceed.

 maximum
 	The maximum specifies the maximal value.
-If the participant enters a value above the maximum a warning is displayed and he or she cannot proceed. (see figure)
+If the participant enters a value above the maximum a warning is displayed and he or she cannot proceed (see figure).

 decimal place
 	The number of decimal places. classEx automatically rounds accordingly.